mattlean/lean-js-app-starter/docs/debugging.md

 # Debugging

-## Debugging Node.js applications with Visual Studio Code
+## Node.js applications with Visual Studio Code

 In Visual Studio Code, open the "Run and Debug" sidebar.
 Then select one of the following options in its configuration dropdown: